 We nurture children’s growth and development by providing a serene learning environment where children can connect with the nature around them.
 Learning is mainly governed by seasons and day-to-day life.
 There is always a rhythm in the kindergarten.
 The rhythm consists of activities that balance structured and unstructured time.
 This rhythm is only interrupted by special birthday celebration days and festivals.

-We take children from 2 and half years old in the kindergarten.
+We take children from three years old in the kindergarten.
 They are divided as follows:

 - 3-4 years group

 Our days are filled with out breathing and in breathing activities.
 These activities include imaginative play, outdoor play, artistic and handwork activities, circle time, music and movement, nature walks and life skills.
 Daily routines encourage good behaviour, a sense of security and children’s confidence.